 Pavithra Narayanan's research analyzes categorical shifts taking place in the Indian political scene and in the realm of literature.
-Economic and social policies, civil liberties, class, gender, and globalization are central issues examined in her work.
+Much of her scholarly work focuses on the intersections between literature and market forces, the politics of nation formation, consequences of neoliberalism, and contemporary indigenous and civilian resistance movements.
 Interdisciplinary not only in content, but also in form, her research uses the medium of film alongside the written word to explore articulations of the term “postcolonial.”
+Narayanan teaches courses on global and postcolonial literature and theory, film theory, and documentary film theory and production.

 |Course ID||Title||Meeting Time||Location||Semester||Syllabus|